Trump Camp Hits Biden’s ‘Tough on Crime’ Past, Forgets Trump’s Own Past

-President Donald Trump’s re-election campaign this week has accused former Vice President Joe Biden of constructing the modern prison-industrial complex, architecting American mass incarceration, and filling the nation’s prisons with low-level offenders.
+President Donald Trump’s re-election campaign this week has accused former Vice President Joe Biden of constructing the modern prison-industrial complex, being the architect of American mass incarceration, and filling the nation’s prisons with low-level offenders.
 That the president himself has enthusiastically supported all these policies and more is, apparently, beside the point.

 Part projection, part expectation that the voting public’s memory is too short and too overloaded to remember Trump’s own past statements and policies, the president’s campaign has accused Biden of numerous offenses against criminal justice reform of which the president himself has proudly committed.